The Latest: GOP senators voice doubts on farm tariff relief

 Congressional Republicans are expressing deep skepticism of Trump administration’s plan to bail out farms hit by tariffs, saying farmers want free trade, not handouts.

-Agricultural Committee Chairman Pat Roberts, R-Kan., said “they would much prefer trade, rather than aid.”
+Agricultural Committee Chairman Pat Roberts of Kansas says, “They would much prefer trade, rather than aid.”

+Sen. Jerry Moran of Kansas says, “When the tariff war is over... how do we get those markets back?”

-Sen. Bob Corker, R-Tenn., said “instead of offering welfare to farmers” to solve a problem the administration created, it “should reverse course and end this incoherent policy.”
+Sen. Bob Corker of Tennessee says, “Instead of offering welfare to farmers” to solve a problem the administration created, it “should reverse course and end this incoherent policy.”

 1:45 p.m.